Compound Collections

 The choice of which chemical libraries to screen should be guided by the goals of the project and the biological system of interest.

 Biochemical screens seeking novel chemical entities capable of binding to a protein and modulating its function would be best served by diverse collections of drug-like small molecules such as the Maybridge HitFinder or the Chembridge MicroFormats.
-Confirmation and optimization of hits and can be managed by enlisting advice, collaborations, or through further contract work with the HTSC.
+Confirmation and optimization of hits and can be managed by enlisting advice and/or collaborations with the HTSC and CDD.

 If investigators would like to develop novel chemical compounds as hits with a long term view toward drug discovery, it is advisable to screen large and diverse collections of drug-like small molecules.